Second Hair Transplant: Can You Have Multiple Surgeries?

 Higher success rates mean not only that the transplanted hairs grow out in higher numbers.
 It also means that fewer extracted hairs go to ‘waste’.

-With the right technique in the right hands, overharvesting the donor area can be avoided and the doctors take out only as many hairs as necessary for the good result.
+With the right technique in the right hands, overharvesting the donor area can be avoided, and the doctors take out only as many hairs as necessary for a good result.

 With the FUE2 SafeSystem method we use, around 95% of the transplanted hairs grow out after the surgery.

-Naturally, proper aftercare is also crucial to realize this success rate and maximize your second hair transplant results.
+Naturally, proper aftercare is also crucial to realise this success rate and maximise your second hair transplant results.

-One of the best features of the FUE2 SafeSystem is that it does not leave any visible scars even after multiple hair transplants.
+One of the best features of the FUE2 SafeSystem is that it does not leave any visible scars even after multiple hair transplant correction surgeries.

 Second hair transplant before and after